USB2LCD+

 For the Tivo I was building I had to build a driver for a standard HD44780 character LCD screen (up to 4x20 characters).
 I started from the excellent work by ch424 and all of the contributors to his thread at bit-tech.
 He was even kind enough to give me the source code for his microchip.

-Well, I had never really made a circuit before, and I had definately never programmed a microchip before, so I wanted to have a go at re-doing his work to better suit my needs and wants.
+Well, I had never really made a circuit before, and I had definitely never programmed a microchip before, so I wanted to have a go at re-doing his work to better suit my needs and wants.
 So I completely re-designed his circuit and re-coded the entire project.
-I definately used his code and circuit as a starting point, but I reworked every part of it to be my own.
-Additionally I recieved help from the RPI Electronics Club.
+I definitely used his code and circuit as a starting point, but I reworked every part of it to be my own.
+Additionally I received help from the RPI Electronics Club.

 Capabilities